tompascall/adventofcode2019/README.md

 ### Tests

-run `python sniffer` in the folder of the given day (e.g. in fiddles/_01) to develop in TDD
+run `sniffer` in the folder of the given day (e.g. in fiddles/_01) to develop in TDD